RandomStudio/tether/Tether4.md

 All that needs to be provided, in the default cases, is the name and the type.
 For example:
 - `tether_agent.create_sender::<u8>("numbersOnly")` creates a ChannelSender called "numbersOnly" which will automatically expect (require) u8 payloads

-The TypeScript library is now set up to mirror this as well (also, optional!).
-It means having to pass fewer arguments.
+The TypeScript library is now set up to mirror this as well (also, optional!), where it means having to pass fewer arguments (and also allows the TetherAgent to "own" the Channels, which is **not** the case in the Rust library).